(Originally published in 2014)

 Overall, I found a large room full of productive human beings.
 It was uplifting.
 Most of these people were between thirty and seventy years old, more men than women, and they were all productive people, the kind who get up early every day, make sure that complex systems are producing properly, fix anything that is broken or near breaking, plan for the future, cooperate with large numbers of other people, and then go home at the end of the day and love their families.

 If all the world lived like these people, we’d be halfway to a paradise by now.
-And that was a thought that made me sad.
+And that thought made me sad.

 The Other Things